evitanegara/Supply-Chain-Analysis-in-Beauty-Retail-using-SQL/README.md

 GROUP BY Shipping_carriers
 ORDER BY Shipment_Count DESC;
 ```
-### Delivery Volume by Transport Mode
-- Rail transported the highest product volume (13,493 units), followed closely by Road (13,120 units).
-- Sea and Air, while useful for specific regions or urgency, carried comparatively lower volumes.
-- Rail and Road likely support mass shipment strategies due to scalability and cost balance.

 ### Average Delivery Time by Transport Mode and Route
 - Route C via Road is the fastest combination, with an average delivery time of just 3 days.
 - Sea transport is the slowest option, averaging 7 days across all three routes (A, B, and C), which may introduce delays for time-sensitive deliveries.